liobaberndt/ucl-mres/module2/session1/README.md

 - the teaching scripts folder (this repo)

 ### A2.
 Confirm teaching_setup.m settings
-Open teaching_setup.m and make sure:
+Open teaching_setup.m and set your paths!!!:
 - cfg.eeglab_path points to EEGLAB
 - cfg.spm_path points to SPM12
 - cfg.script_path points to this repo